 If your child has myopia, book a myopia management assessment to determine whether they could benefit from this life-changing treatment.
 The child's age, as well as their maturity level and lifestyle, will all play a role in determining which treatment to offer and the best time to begin myopia management.

-Speak with Rajeev K. Raghu, OD, FAAO, Diplomate, ABO and Anthony Giallombardo, OD, who will advise you on the best myopia management treatment options for your child’s vision and lifestyle.
+Speak with Rajeev K. Raghu, OD, FAAO, Diplomate, ABO, who will advise you on the best myopia management treatment options for your child’s vision and lifestyle.

 The Eye Center At Jackson serves patients from Jackson, Lakewood, Freehold, and Tom's River, New Jersey and surrounding communities.